-2. If nozzle tips must be reused, record the position and orientation of each nozzle tip insulator.
+3. If nozzle tips must be reused, record the position and orientation of each nozzle tip insulator.

-Mechanical hazard - risk of damage to the hot runner.
+Mechanical hazard - risk of equipment damage.
 Do not allow molten resin to drop on nozzle tip insulators while the insulators are being removed.
 The additional material will increase the calculated preload for the nozzle tip insulator and damage the hot runner during assembly with the cavity plate.